ridren/terminalGraphDrawer/README.md

 	v/\         - paste copied object

 	:           - enter command mode
-	if text is selected you can type normally to add characters and remove them using backspace keep in mind that cursor is not changing its position when you are typing
+	if text is selected, characters are added/removed via regular typing/using backspace keep in mind that cursor is not changing its position while chars are added/removed
 COMMANDS:
 	Q           - exits program, UPPERCASE, not lowercase CLEAR       - deletes screen contents